 If those methods above still don’t work for your iPhone, the last solution is to erase the iPhone all content and settings.
 But please notice that before taking this operation, you need to backup your iPhone firstly.
 To erase all content and settings, go to Settings > General > Reset > Erase all content and settings and then tap Erase iPhone.
 After this is completed, follow the on-screen steps and set up your iPhone as a new device.

 With these eight methods, you can totally figure out iPhone camera not focusing issue.
-If there are some questions when applying them, please leave your message in the comments.
-And if you run into any other iPhone problems and issues, you can refer to this solution guide of collection: The Most Common iOS 11 Problems and Solutions >
+If there are some questions when applying them, please leave your message in the comments below.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >